-Various combinations suit different people and some people prefer to wear just one pair of socks in their boots, while others wear two; a thicker pair over a thin liner sock.

-Try your socks out with your boots before your trip to ensure a good fit as this will help minimise cold toes while you are trekking in the snow.
+Various combinations suit different people.
+Some people prefer to wear just one pair of socks in their boots, while others wear two; a thicker pair over a thin liner sock.
+Try your socks out with your boots before your trip to ensure a good fit.
+This will help minimise cold toes while you are climbing.